andrewrk/autodoc/README.md

 ## Post-Merge Roadmap

+* when navigating back to search results, up+down arrow should keep working
 * redundant search results (search "format")
 * in query_exec_fallible, sorting should also check the local namespace inside the file
 * walk assign_destructure not implemented yet